Sunday, June 29, 2008

 · Our Stake had a fabulous Youth Trek – focused on the Old Testament this time rather than the pioneers, complete with tribes, captains, and various simulated MOSES-type experiences.

-· I substituted most days until the last couple of weeks of school, went to a bunch of wedding receptions, received a ton of graduation announcements including our own Becky Temp’s announcement of her graduation from Dental School!!
+· I substituted most days until the last couple of weeks of school, went to a bunch of wedding receptions, and received a ton of graduation announcements including our own Becky Temp’s announcement of her graduation from Dental School!!
 Way to go ~ ceremony is in 2 weeks.

 · Had General Conference and our traditional extended family meal after all the sessions at Jim’s sister’s house.